top of page

 So… What Now?
 (Hint: Therapy Is a Superpower)

 Codependency healing isn’t about becoming someone else—it’s about coming home to yourself.
-Therapy can be a safe landing place where you begin to reconnect with your needs, your voice, and your power.
+Therapy can be a safe landing place where you reconnect with your needs, your voice, and your power.

 Here’s how therapy supports your healing: